Otulu, Oru West

-Aerial view of Otulu, along with the neighboring towns.

-Otulu is a town in Oru West local government area of Imo State, Nigeria.
+Otulu ' is a town in Oru West local government area of Imo State, Nigeria.
 It is located along the Owerri-Onitsha Federal Highway (which is identified as Highway A6 by Google map) in Imo State.
 Approaching from Owerri to Onitsha one will get to Awo-Omanma, Amiri and then Otulu after which one has Mgbidi; while from Onitsha to Owerri one has Otulu after Mgbidi.

 History

 The name Otulu is derived from two Igbo words 'Otu' which means 'One' and 'Olu' which means 'voice', put together it means 'one voice'.
 The father of Otulu is Igbo n'abunkwu.
 He originated from Nri in Anambra State.
 Therefore the community is known as Otulu Igbo n'abunkwu.
 When Igbo n'abunkwu started expanding, he and some other immigrants of his community chose the name Otulu "one voice" which signifies unity that is 'let us be united'.

 According to Chief E. Ndubuisi, Otulu married two wives, the first wife was Lolo Ogueri Ukwu and the second wife was Lolo Oji.
 The first wife had two children namely Umuhu and Umuezem.
 The second wife had three children namely Ubahawa, Okponsu and Umuojienwe.
 Umuhu is the first son of Otulu, Umuezem is the second son, Ubahawa is the third son, Okponsu is the fourth son and Umuojienwe is the last son.
 Umuhu had three children they are Umunkwa, Umudurukwu and Umuofia.
 Umuhu made the first community, Umuezem also made his own community with his five sons namely Umuochihe, Umuelile, Umunka, Umuaro and Umuaso.
 Ubahawa made his own community with his six sons they are Umuokwa, Umunabia, Umudikwa, Ubahawa Oji, Umuabuba, Umuosunkita including his two brothers Okponsu and Umuojienwe.
 These made up the sixteen villages in Otulu.
 Otulu had initially one autonomous community with the sixteen villages but the creation of autonomous community in Imo State in the year 2003 brought about the division of the town Otulu into two different autonomous communities such that each autonomous community is headed by a traditional ruler.
-This is to say that Umuhu and Umuezem autonomous communities were created from the then Otulu autonomous community with the Imo State of Nigeria official gazette No.4 Vol 28 of 29 October 2003.
+This is to say that Umuhu and Umuezem autonomous communities were created from the then Otulu autonomous community with the Imo State of Nigeria official gazette No. 4 Vol 28 of 29 October 2003.
 The Umuhu and Umuezem autonomous communities are made up of eight villages namely Umuofia, Umunka, Umuelile, Umudurukwu, Umuaro, Umuochihe, and Umuaso.
 While Otulu autonomous community is left with the remaining eight villages namely Umuokwa, Ubahawa Oji, Umudikwa, Umuabuba, Umunabia, Umuosonkita, Okposu and Umuojienwe.

 Otulu has two traditional rulers namely Obi of Otulu in the person of HRH Eze Festus I. Orji and Igwe of Otulu in the person of HRH Eze Sunday B. Nnabue; ruling Otulu autonomous community and Umuhu/Umuezem autonomous communities respectively.